Union County High School (Georgia)

-Union County High School is a secondary school located in Blairsville, Georgia, United States, in the North Georgia Mountains.
+Union County High School is a secondary school located in the North Georgia Mountains in Blairsville, Georgia, United States.
 It is recognized for making an impact in the community and ranking No. 1 in the school district.

 The school's mascot is the black panther.
 Its rivals are Fannin County High School and Towns County High School.
 The band is called the Pride of the Mountains.

 History

 Blairsville Collegiate Institute preceded Union County High School.

+The Fine Arts

+The Union County High School promotes a fine arts program, with the band and chorus earning many awards and the theatre programs putting on many shows with eager participants.